-- all the information asked for on the checklist for the principal applicant and dependants, and - the forms completed by the principal applicant, and - all supporting documents we ask for
+- all the information asked for on the online forms - the completed forms

+• all supporting documents we ask for

-If you do not provide all the requested information and the documents from the checklist, your application will be returned to you.
-Upload them as the document type we asked for.
+Important information: If you do not provide all the requested information and the documents from the checklist, your application will be returned to you.
+You must also provide any other evidence or documents you have available to satisfy the requirement.
+Upload them as the document type that was asked for.